Marabá, Pará

 Marabá is a municipality in the state of Pará, Brazil.
 Its greatest geographic reference is the confluence of two large rivers near the historic city center, the Itacaiunas River and the Tocantins River, forming a "Y" if seen from space.
 It basically consists of six urban centers linked by five highways.

 Marabá is the fourth-most-populous municipality in the state of Pará, approximately 283,542 inhabitants according to the IBGE/2020, and the fourth largest GDP in the state of Pará, with US$1.543.254,34 according to the IDESP/2010.
 It's the main center of political, social, and economic development in southern of Pará and one of the most dynamic municipalities in Brazil.

 Marabá has a strategic position and is crossed by five highways.
 It also has a large logistics infrastructure, with a port, airport, and railway.
 The municipality has a growing industrial park.
 The steel industry is especially important to Marabá's vast agricultural frontier.
 Marabá also has a strong trade and services sector.

 Marabá is characterized by its broad mix of peoples and cultures that do justice to the meaning of the town's nickname: "Son of Miscegenation."

 Etymology

 The word "Marabá" derives from the indigenous vocable "Mayr-Abá", which simply means "son of the indigenous woman with a white man."

 A poem written by poet Gonçalves Dias inspired by the merchant Francisco Silva to its commercial name of "Casa Marabá" (Maraba House).
 This was located the banks of the Tocantins River, and served as a strategic business point for exchanging all kinds of products and services.

 History

-The settlement of the river basin Itacaiunas played an important factor in shaping the city, because even though this region has been further explored by the Portuguese Empire in the sixteenth century, remained without a permanent occupation for almost 300 years.
+The settlement of the river basin Itacaiunas played an important factor in shaping the city, because even though this region was later colonized by the Portuguese Empire in the sixteenth century, remained without a permanent settler occupation for almost 300 years.
 Only in 1894 is, in fact, the space was occupied by settlers.